muthusathya1/myDSALearning/README.md

 # myDSALearning
-##   Is magic?
-Problem Description
+## Problem Description

-Given a number A, check if it is a magic number or not.

-A number is said to be a magic number if the sum of its digits is calculated till a single digit recursively by adding the sum of the digits after every addition.
-If the single digit comes out to be 1, then the number is a magic number.
+On the first row, we write a 0.
+Now in every subsequent row, we look at the previous row and replace each occurrence of 0 with 01, and each occurrence of 1 with 10.

+Given row number A and index B, return the Bth indexed symbol in row A. (The values of B are 0-indexed.).

 Problem Constraints

-1 <= A <= 109
+1 <= A <= 20

+0 <= B < 2A - 1

 Input Format

-The first and only argument is an integer A.
+First argument is an integer A.

+Second argument is an integer B.

 Output Format

-Return an 1 if the given number is magic else return 0.
+Return an integer denoting the Bth indexed symbol in row A.